 Risk management is embedded in the Group's management systems.
 The Board together with the Audit Committee has established an on-going process for identifying, evaluating and managing the significant risks faced by the Group and this process includes updating of the system of internal controls when there are changes to business environment or regulatory guidelines.
-The process is regularly reviewed by the Board and accords with the Statement on Risk Management and Internal Control: Guidance for Directors of Listed Issuers.
+The process is regularly reviewed by the Board and accords with the Guideline.